ACADIA Pharmaceuticals Reports First Quarter 2018 Financial Results

 – First Quarter Net Sales Grew to $48.9 Million, Representing a 12% Sequential Increase Over 4Q17 and 220% Increase Over 1Q17

 – ACADIA Reiterates 2018 Net Sales Guidance of $255 Million to $270 Million

-SAN DIEGO–(BUSINESS WIRE)–May 9, 2017– ACADIA Pharmaceuticals Inc. (NASDAQ: ACAD), a biopharmaceutical company focused on the development and commercialization of innovative medicines to address unmet medical needs in central nervous system (CNS) disorders, today announced its unaudited financial results for the first quarter ended March 31, 2017.
+SAN DIEGO–(BUSINESS WIRE)–May 4, 2018– ACADIA Pharmaceuticals Inc. (Nasdaq: ACAD), a biopharmaceutical company focused on the development and commercialization of innovative medicines to address unmet medical needs in central nervous system (CNS) disorders, today announced its financial results for the first quarter ended March 31, 2018.